-DMIRS inspectors are WHS professionals appointed under the law to enforce the Acts.
-They assist employers, people who conduct business and workers to resolve health and safety issues and make sure they are following WHS legislation.
+WorkSafe inspectors are WHS professionals appointed under the Work Health and Safety Act 2020 to enforce the Act.
+They assist employers, persons conducting a business or undertaking (PCBUs), and workers to resolve health and safety issues and make sure they are following WHS legislation.